josephburgess/nvumi/README.md

 3. The answer(s) to your expressions will render in the buffer.

 4. Press `<CR>` (Enter) in normal mode and the buffer will re-run all calculations/refresh.
-Useful if using lots of variables/complicated logic to have a clean slate.
+Useful if using lots of variables/complicated logic to run on a clean slate top-to-bottom.

 5. Pressing `<leader>y` will yank the latest evaluation to the clipboard